Some of the best and most interesting pop star producer pairings that resulted in zeitgeist defining records and singles.

 Parker also showcased his expertise in crafting intricate, layered arrangements.
 He used electronic elements and synthesizers to create a sense of depth and complexity within the song’s production.
 This blending of analog and digital sounds gave “Perfect Illusion” a modern edge while retaining a raw, organic feel.

 Overall, Kevin Parker’s production on “Perfect Illusion” brought an exciting fusion of genres and sounds to Lady Gaga’s music.
-It demonstrated his versatility as a producer and added a unique sonic flavour that contributed to the track’s memorable and impactful nature.
+It demonstrated his versatility as a music producer and added a unique sonic flavour that contributed to the track’s memorable and impactful nature.

 Check out more Jack Antonoff production tips here.